-- 1.0 Travel and Training: The cost of all travel shall be reimbursed according to the subrecipient's written travel policy.
-If the subrecipient does not have a written travel policy, cost of all travel will be reimbursed according to the State of Florida Travel Guidelines 112.061, F.S.
-Any foreign travel must obtain prior written approval from the Federal awarding agency and pass-through entity. - 2.0 Expenses Related to Conferences, Meetings, Trainings, and Other Events: Subgrant funds requested for meetings, retreats, seminars, symposia, events, and group training activities and related expenses must receive written pre-approval from the Federal awarding agency and pass-through entity and comply with all provisions in 2 C.F.R. § 200.432 and DOJ Grants Financial Guide Section 3.10; Conference Approval, Planning, and Reporting.
-Subgrant applications requesting approval for meeting, training, conference, or other event costs must include a completed Conference & Events Submission Form for approval prior to obligating subgrant funds for these purposes. - 3.0 Training and Training Materials: Any training or training materials developed or delivered with grant funding under this subaward must adhere to the OJP Training Guiding Principles for Grantees and Subgrantees, available on the OJP website.

-4.0 Publications, Media and Patents

-Ownership of Data and Creative Material: Ownership of material, discoveries, inventions, and results developed, produced, or discovered subordinate to this agreement is governed by the terms of the DOJ Grants Financial Guide, 28 C.F.R. §§ 66, and 200.315.
+- 9.0 Travel and Training The cost of all travel shall be reimbursed according to the subrecipient's written travel policy.
+If the subrecipient does not have a written travel policy, cost of all travel will be reimbursed according to State of Florida Travel Guidelines § 112.061, F.S.
+Any foreign travel must obtain prior written approval from the Federal awarding agency and pass-through entity. - 10.0 Expenses Related to Conferences, Meetings, Trainings, and Other Events Subgrant funds requested for meetings, retreats, seminars, symposia, events, and group training activities and related expenses must receive written preapproval from the Federal awarding agency and pass-through entity and comply with all provisions in 2 C.F.R. § 200.432 and DOJ Grants Financial Guide Section 3.10; Conference Approval, Planning, and Reporting.
+Subgrant applications requesting approval for meeting, training, conference, or other event costs must include a completed Conference & Events Submission Form for approval prior to obligating subgrant funds for these purposes. - 11.0 Training and Training Materials Any training or training materials that has been developed or delivered with grant funding under this award must adhere to the OJP Training Guiding Principles for Grantees and Subgrantees, available at www.ojp.gov/funding/ojptrainingguidingprinciples. htm. - 12.0 Publications, Media and Patents Ownership of Data and Creative Material Ownership of material, discoveries, inventions, and results developed, produced, or discovered subordinate to this agreement is governed by the terms of the DOJ Grants Financial Guide, 28 C.F.R. §§ 66, and 200.315.

-Publication or Printing of Materials: Publication costs for electronic and print media, including distribution, promotion, and general handling are allowable.
+Publication or Printing of Materials - Publication costs for electronic and print media, including distribution, promotion, and general handling are allowable.
 If these costs are not identifiable with a particular direct cost objective, it should be allocated as indirect costs.
 Publication includes writing, editing, and preparing the illustrated material (including videos and electronic mediums).